Major Admissions and Requirements

-Applications are due by noon on the first Friday in February (online application link below).
+Applications are due by noon on February 2, 2018 (online application link below).
 Only complete, on-time applications will be considered.
 Applicants will be notified of decisions before Spring quarter registration begins.

 Students may be currently enrolled in no more than two of the required courses when they apply for major admission.
 A final decision on your application may be delayed until receipt of final grades for in-progress courses.
 Students must obtain at least a C- in the above courses and an overall GPA in them of 2.0 or higher to be considered.
 AP scores are converted to GPA as follows: 5 = A; 4 = B; 3 = C. Decisions are based primarily on cumulative GPA in the prerequisite courses, the portfolio, and the essay, but successful completion of other required Major courses, GPA in the major, and overall GPA are also considerations.

 Students who are accepted must register for MFGE 231, MFGE 261, VHCL 261 and ENGR 225 Spring quarter before the end of Phase II registration, unless already taken.
 Students who do not register by the end of Phase II registration may lose their major status.
 Students need to have a plan to complete PHYS 162 by fall quarter junior year and PHYS 163 by winter quarter junior year.